Al-Shifa' bint Abdullah: Biography

-Al-Shifaa became a Muslim in Mecca and was among the first to join the emigration to Medina.Bukhari, Al-Adab Al-Mufrad 42:1023.
+Al-Shifaa became a Muslim in Mecca and was among the first to join the emigration to Medina.
 There she had a house between the mosque and the market.
-Muhammad used to visit her there and he sometimes consulted her about best practice in business matters.
+Muhammad visited her there and sometimes consulted her about best practices in business matters.

-It was narrated that when Umar became caliph, he sometimes would consult with her regarding some matters of the marketplace.
-But this narration is not proven by authentic source.
+It was narrated that when Umar became caliph, he sometimes would consult her regarding some matters of the marketplace.
+But this narration is not proven by authentic sources.
+Shifa would later become the head of Health and Safety in Basra, Iraq.
 She recalled of him: "When Umar talked, he was loud; when he walked, he was fast; when he beat, he hurt."
 He also used to visit her in her home.
 On one occasion he asked why her son Sulayman had been missing from morning prayers; she replied that Sulayman had been praying all night and had given way to sleep in the morning.

 Legacy

 Among the hadith that she narrated are the origin of Umar's title, Amir al-Muminin, and these words of Muhammad: "'The example of the jihad warrior in the path of Allah is like the one who fasts and prays and does not stop fasting or praying until the jihad warrior returns."

 Her son Masruq became an emir.
 By her son Sulayman she had two grandsons, Abu Bakr and Uthman, who were also narrators of hadith.